Cats and dogs

 - Stick to their routine - try to keep food, exercise, bed and toilet break routines the same, as consistency can help pets feel more secure.

-- Introduce new people carefully - if you have guests coming over, let your dog or cat meet people at their own pace.
+- Introduce new people carefully - if you have visitors, let your dog or cat meet people at their own pace.

 - Give them somewhere cosy and quiet to retreat to, away from all the excitement, where they won't be disturbed by anyone.
 Leave toys there to help them associate the area with positive experiences.